 FanDuel does fall short in a couple notable areas.
-For one, the sign-up offer is below the industry standard but still attractive — up to $120 refund offer on your first contest if you lose.
 While FanDuel used to offer a relatively small selection of sports offered, that is changing with the introduction of PGA, EPL, UCL and even WNBA contests.
 In addition, FanDuel will be merging with DraftKings sometime in 2017 but for now will be operated independently.

 FanDuel gives you a quick overview of the site here: